canonical/vanilla-framework/guides/percy-workflow.md

 ## Percy visual testing

 We use [Percy](https://percy.io) for visual testing.
-Percy tests are run against pull requests to ensure that PRs to not introduce visual regressions.
+Percy tests are run against pull requests to ensure that PRs do not introduce visual regressions.
 Your PR will be tested by Percy if it meets the following conditions:

 - PR is against the `main` branch
 - One of the following is true: